TheNumbat/thenumbat.github.io/cmu.md

 ## Summer 2021
 - Jane Street: SWE Intern
-    - Not graphics, but will be interesting on the systems programming side (I hope).
+    - Not graphics, but interesting on the systems programming side.
     - OCaml
     - \$\$\$\$

 ## Spring 2021
 - TA: 15-462 - Computer Graphics
-    - Was a bit less interesting this semester as no big changes were introduced.
-Will probably not TA fall 2021 to free up more time for research work (grad school apps are coming...).
+    - Was a bit less interesting this time since no big changes were introduced.
+Will probably not TA again in order to free up more time for research work.
-    - This was the second semester we tried moderating a course discord server, and it was quite helpful for facilitating student interactions and getting people to help each other.
-Also produced several enthusiastic students who will be new TAs and/or Scotty3D contributors!
+    - This was the second semester we ran a course discord server, and it was quite helpful for facilitating student interactions and getting people to help each other.
+It produced several enthusiastic students who will be new TAs and/or Scotty3D contributors.
-    - Overall, still same thoughts on TAing.
+    - Overall, my previous thoughts on TAing still apply.
 - 15-400: Research Practicum in Computer Science
-    - I implemented various strategies for computing closest point queries and analyzed their performance on both the CPU and GPU.
+    - I implemented various strategies for computing closest point queries, analyzing their performance on both the CPU and GPU.
 I found some interesting results that diverged from previous work on high performance ray tracing, but overall there is no panacea for closest points.
-    - I worked with Rohan &amp; Keenan of the Geometry Collective.
+    - I worked with Rohan Sawhney &amp; Keenan Crane of the CMU Geometry Collective.
 All of the GC PhD students are generally very knowledgeable and fun to talk or listen to.
-    - I struggled a lot to find time/motivation for this project during the first half of the semester, but was able to focus more during the second.
-Combining the latter part of this project (GPU analysis) with my 15-418 final project helped a lot.
+    - I struggled to find time/motivation for this project during the first half of the semester, but was able to focus more during the second.
+Combining the latter part (GPU analysis) with my 15-418 final project helped make time.
 - 15-418: Parallel Computer Architecture and Programming
-    - Teaches some interesting and useful content.
+    - Teaches a lot of interesting and useful content.
 The second assignment on writing a CUDA circle rasterizer was pretty cool.
-    - I don't think the class was run very well this semester - the other projects were a bit lackluster (and easy) and the course staff weren't very attentive.
+    - I don't think the class was run very well this semester - the other projects were a bit easy/lackluster and the course staff weren't very attentive.
-    - Spent more time on architecture (cache coherency, interconnections, heterogeneity) than I would have preferred, but those parts were still reasonably interesting.
+    - The syllabus spent more time on architecture (e.g. cache coherency, interconnections, heterogeneity) than I would have preferred, but those parts were still reasonably interesting.
 I enjoyed the parts on parallel programming models, ILP, GPUs, synchronization, lock free code, etc.
-    - I would recommend this class to people who want to take exactly one systems elective, as understanding how to achieve high performance through parallelism is quite broadly useful.
-I think it's also useful as a part of the systems concentration, but not vital, as the content could be learned on-demand.
-OS covers low-level concurrent programming in far more depth.
+    - I would recommend the class to people who want to take exactly one systems elective, as understanding how to achieve high performance through parallelism is broadly useful.
+I think it's also a good topic as a part of the systems concentration, but not vital, as the content could be learned on-demand.
+15-410 covers low-level concurrency in far more depth.
 - 15-464: Technical Animation
     - Very cool content.
-Lectures trace the history of research in animation.
+The lectures trace the history of research in animation (some were a bit boring, though).
-    - I learned a lot more about simulation, which was the main reason I took the class.
-Some lectures were a bit boring, though.
+    - I learned a lot about simulation, which was the main reason I took the class.
-    - Assignments include two small projects and a final project, which all provide good opportunities to explore topics of interest.
-I implemented various IK algorithms for the first, mass-spring cloth for the second, and position based fluid simulation/rendering for the final.
-I added each of these to Scotty3D, so I'm planning on merging them into the main codebase as additional animation tasks.
+    - Assignments include two small projects and a final project, all of which provide opportunities to explore topics of interest.
+I implemented various inverse kinematic algorithms for the first, mass-spring cloth for the second, and position based fluid simulation &amp; rendering for the final.
+I added each of these features to Scotty3D.
     - Students write a [lecture blog](https://thenumbat.github.io/15464-s21/).
 - 15-468: Physics-Based Rendering
-    - Quite enjoyed this class; learned a lot after the first 1/3rd, which was mostly 462 review.
+    - I quite enjoyed this class and learned a lot after the first 1/3rd (which was mostly 462 review).
-    - Ioannis (call him Yannis) is a good lecturer and does really cool research.
+    - Ioannis (Yannis) is a good lecturer and does really cool research.
-    - Programming assignments were too short, but some more advanced ones will be added next time >:)
+    - Programming assignments were too short, but some more advanced ones will be added in later years.
-    - Homework effectively emphasized fully understanding the mathematical underpinnings.
+    - Homework effectively emphasized fully understanding each topic's mathematical underpinnings.
     - The reading group was quite interesting and gave a window into contemporary rendering research.
-    - Final project was a good opportunity to explore an interesting advanced topic.
+    - The final project was a good opportunity to explore an interesting advanced topic.
 I implemented a real-time RTX path tracer, which produced some great results.
 I'd like to do more projects in this area - BDPT, (PSS) (M)MLT, specular NEE, volumetric/spectral/polarized/time of flight rendering, and differentiable rendering were all intriguing.
     - This was the first time a rendering class has been offered at CMU in over 15 years, so it wasn't fully polished, but I thought it was run well.
 - 33-120: Science and Science Fiction
-    - Similar to experimental physics (same professor).
+    - Similar to experimental physics, since I had same professor for both courses.
     - Easy and occasionally fun.
-I like sci-fi.
+I enjoy sci-fi.

 **Other:** geometry collective/graphics lab meetings.
 A period of severe personal issues (resolved).

-**Workload:** light for the first 2/3rds, heavy for the last 1/3rd - all four 15- classes have final projects.
+**Workload:** light for the first 2/3rds, heavy for the last 1/3rd - all four 15- classes had final projects.

 **Notes:** I finally got to take classes purely in my area(s) of interest, so I enjoyed this semester more than others.
-I overdid it a bit with 3.5 final projects at once (plus TAing)&mdash;I wasn't able to focus on each enough to produce the best project ever.
-But, I still did well and am reasonably happy with the results.
-This summer I'll be writing some blog posts covering the interesting parts of fluid sim / RTX path tracing / Vulkan and BVHs.
-Also got extremely good TA feedback again.
+Doing 3.5 final projects at once (plus TAing) was a bit much&mdash;I wasn't able to focus on each enough to produce super amazing results.
+But, I still did well and am pretty happy with the results.
+I'll be writing some blog posts covering the interesting parts of fluid sim / RTX path tracing / Vulkan and BVHs.
+I also got extremely good TA feedback again.

 ## Fall 2020
 - TA: 15-462 - Computer Graphics
     - Put new codebase into production.
-Created extra work for myself fixing bugs and such, but went quite well overall.
+This created extra work for myself in fixing bugs, but it went quite well overall.
 Students produced some _way_ cooler results with the new framework!
     - Otherwise same thoughts on TAing as last semester.
 - 15-300: Research and Innovation in Computer Science
     - Learning more about my area of research (graphics and geometry processing) was great!
-    - Basically a gen ed class (fulfils technical writing requirement), so was a drag at times.
+    - More of a gen-ed class (it fulfils the technical writing requirement), and some parts were boring.
-    - Set up research project with geometry collective for next semester.
+    - Set up a research project with the Geometry Collective for next semester.
-    - Wrote/presented some pretty good technical write-ups.
+    - Wrote and presented some pretty good technical write-ups.
 - ☆ 15-411: Compiler Design
-    - The other infamous (workload) systems class.
-My experience isn't particularly representative, but I found it _far_ easier and less stressful than OS.
-Unlike OS, you're given thousands of test cases, and if your compiler passes all of them, it gets 100%.
+    - Compilers is the other infamous-workload systems class.
+My experience is maybe not representative, but I found it _far_ easier and less stressful than OS.
+Unlike OS, you're given thousands of test cases, and if your compiler passes all of them, it gets full credit.
 No more combing through code for concurrency mistakes for days on end.
     - Interesting content, although the lectures tended to be more abstract and advanced than was required to implement the projects.
-    - Projects require building up a decent sized codebase (ours is ~7k lines) of your own code over the semester, which is good for learning to technically manage a significant project.
-You pick the language - I learned Rust for this class, which turned out to be interesting and useful.
+    - Projects require building up a decent sized codebase from scratch over the semester, which is good for learning to technically manage a significant project.
+You can choose your implementation language: I learned Rust for this class, which turned out to be interesting and useful.
     - As with OS, you need to be able to work well with your partner.
 - 15-451: Algorithm Design and Analysis
     - I wish I could say this was a great extension of 15-210/15-251, but it really wasn't.
-Some of the topics were interesting to me, such as computational geometry, but others were either review or too theoretical to fully understand without dedicating more time than they were worth to me.
+Some of the topics were interesting to me (e.g. computational geometry), but others were either review from previous courses or not relevant to my interests.
-    - The professors (Miller/Sutner) were a bit out of touch, as they typically teach grad theory classes and CDM, respectively.
+    - The professors (Gary Miller + Klaus Sutner) were a bit out of touch, as they typically teach grad-level classes.
-    - Had some programming homeworks in the style of competitive programming, which were pretty cool problems.
+    - Had some programming homeworks in the style of competitive programming, which were cool problems.
     - Class midterm average - 50% (lol).
 Substantial curve at the end.
 - 21-355: Principles of Real Analysis I
     - Was less interesting than I had hoped, but still useful for formalizing my thinking about basic continuous math.
-Also serves as a pre-requisite for all upper-level continuous math courses.
+The course serves as a pre-requisite for all upper-level continuous math courses.
     - Not too much work in of itself, but it pushed my workload from being often stressful to being basically always stressful, so I kind of regret taking it.
-I was originally taking it to complete the math minor, but I've now decided to do the new graphics concentration instead of the minor.
+I was originally taking it to complete the math minor, but I've now decided to do the new graphics concentration instead.
 - 60-125: Introduction to 3D Animation
-    - Very cool class and pretty fun!
+    - Cool class and pretty fun!
 You learn each step of the 3D animation pipeline (mostly for film, but also games) by doing it yourself.
 You assemble everything you've built up over the semester into a final animation.
-    - A surprising amount of work.
-Modelling is hard.
-Rigging is hard.
-Animation is hard.
-Everything is hard.
-I wish I had more time to dedicate to it in order to make more impressive final piece, but I still learned all the content.
+    - A surprising amount of work&mdash;every step is quite involved.
+I wish I had more time available to work on the final piece, but I still learned all the content.
     - Good to experience the art side of computer graphics.

 **Other:** Started working with the [Geometry Collective](http://geometry.cs.cmu.edu/).

-**Workload:** mostly death
+**Workload:** too much

-**Notes:** much harder to stay motivated with online classes this semester.
-I probably shouldn't have taken this many classes, plus TAing, but I did end up doing well in all of them.
-Got extremely good TA feedback.
-Did many things last minute or late in the latter half of the semester.
+**Notes:** It was much harder to stay motivated in online classes outside of my preferred areas&mdash;did many things last minute or late in the latter half of the semester.
+I probably should have taken fewer classes, but I did end up doing well in all of them.
+I also got extremely good TA feedback.

 ## Summer 2020
 - Apple: GPU Software Intern